Getting Started with the Semester

 - Go to that assignment in the gradebook.

 - Click the options menu (the 3 vertical dots to the right of the assignment name).

 - Select Grade Posting Policy.

 - Change the default from manual to automatic (or vice versa, depending on your need).

 Set the Late Submission Policy

-If you have a late submission policy where you would like to deduct a certain amount from the grade for every day (or hour) the assignment is late, you can set the gradebook up to automatically make that deduction.
-See the Canvas Guide “How do I apply a Late Submission policy in the New Gradebook?” for instructions.
+If you have a late submission policy where you deduct a certain amount from the grade for every day (or hour) the assignment is late, you can set the Canvas Grades tool to automatically make that deduction.
+See the Canvas Guide “How do I apply a Late Submission policy in the Gradebook?” for instructions.